Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Token Generation Probabilities as Confidence of LLMs and Sensitivity Analysis

 As described in Eq. (\ref{eq:temperature-adjusted softmax}), the probability distribution depends on the temperature parameter.
-Since a higher temperature leads to a higher generation probability of the token, unexpected at lower temperatures, it is possible that this parameter can also have effects on the fluctuation of $p_{ij}$ and ``faithfulness.''
+Because a higher temperature leads to a higher generation probability of the token, unexpected at lower temperatures, it is possible that this parameter can also affect the fluctuations of $p_{ij}$ and ``faithfulness.''
 Although we have fixed this parameter at $0.7$ in all the experiments in this work, further discussion on the optimal temperature for this task is expected.